HJK-X/MindflexHack/README.md

-# Telekinesis
+# Mindflex Hacking
-Telekinesis superpowers with Arduino and Mindflex hacks
+Hacking the Mindflex to retrieve raw EEG values from brainwaves

 Instructions: